Ark444/StuffLRNZ/README.md

-# langlearn
+# StuffLRNZ

-Langlearn is a tool that helps remember things ; particularly useful for learning new languages.
+StuffLRNZ is a tool that helps remembering association of things.
+Particularly useful to learn languages such as Japanese.